DISCLAIMER: any affiliate links or gifted items are clearly marked, please see my policy page for more information.

-I appreciate that this is not optional for so many with chronic illnesses, but if you are an occasional user of mobility aids as I am – I rely on a stick to walk sometimes – regardless of whether you feel you can cope without it when you set out, take it anyway.
+I appreciate that this is not optional for so many with chronic illnesses, but if you are an occasional user of mobility aids as I am (I rely on a stick to walk sometimes) regardless of whether you feel you can cope without it when you set out, take it if you can.
 Whilst a large portion of the day at a wedding will be spent sat down, there are other factors that you can’t control, for me it was all the stairs at the venue.

 Freshen Up / Cool Down

 By their very nature, most weddings abroad are going to be hot hot hot.
 And if you’re anything like me, as your body temperature rises so does your pain levels.
 Chuck some deodorant, cooling spray, fans, floppy hats… literally whatever you need to have to regulate your temperature.
 Being able to freshen up and cool down when needed on a long, warm day is a must.